Bill Graham (promoter): Home estate

+The residence Jake Ehrlich designed with a sliding glass roof at the top of Camino Alto Road in Marin County, in Northern California, was later owned by Graham.

-For many years Graham lived in Mill Valley, California, on a 11-acre estate with a ranch-style house he named "Masada".
+For many years Graham lived in Corte Madera, California, on an 11-acre estate with a ranch-style house he named "Masada" after the ancient mountain fort in Israel with the same name, Masada.
 The house was replaced in the early 2000s, and later occupied by WeWork CEO, Adam Neumann.